The Montessori method of education has been widely accepted around the world for more than a century.

 - Fluency in a language

-- Mathematics: The children between the ages of 6 to 9 learn how to solve advanced mathematical problems.
+- Mathematics: Children between the ages of 6 to 9 learn how to solve advanced mathematical problems.

 The Montessori curriculum with the use of concrete materials helps children clear basic mathematical concepts.